Billy Ray Irick: Execution

 On March 28, 2017, the Tennessee Supreme Court (TNSC) upheld the lethal injection protocols adopted by the Tennessee Department of Correction (TDoC).
 Thus, on January 18, 2018, the TNSC scheduled Irick's execution for August 9, 2018 — his sixth execution date since arrival on death row.
 In July 2018, a bench trial was held in Nashville regarding a lawsuit against the TDoC and its execution protocol, filed by over half of the population of Tennessee's death row.
 On July 26, the chair of the bench, Davidson County Chancellor Ellen Hobbs Lyle, ruled in favor of the TDoC.
 On August 6, the TNSC refused to grant a stay of Irick's execution to allow an appeal of the ruling.
 That same day, Tennessee Governor Bill Haslam refused to intervene in Irick's case.

 Finally, on August 9, 2018, the day of his scheduled execution, 17 days before his 60th birthday, the United States Supreme Court refused to grant a stay of execution to Irick on the grounds of his mental health.
 Subsequently, Irick was executed via lethal injection at the Riverbend Maximum Security Institution that day.
 He was pronounced dead at 7:48 p.m.
 Those at the scene reported Irick "strained, choked, and thrashed during the procedure".

-Irick's execution was the first in Tennessee since Cecil Johnson was executed on December 2, 2009.
+Irick's execution was the first in Tennessee since Cecil Johnson Jr. was executed on December 2, 2009.